Proud Boys: New Zealand

-Southern Poverty Law Center
+Southern Poverty Law Center lawsuit

 Although he had supposedly cut his ties with the Proud Boys by November 2018, stepping down as chairman, McInnes filed a defamation lawsuit in February 2019 against the Southern Poverty Law Center (SPLC) in federal court in Alabama over the SPLC's designation of the Proud Boys as a "general hate" group.
 The SPLC took the lawsuit "as a compliment" and an indication that "we're doing our job."
 On its website, the SPLC said that "McInnes plays a duplicitous rhetorical game: rejecting white nationalism and, in particular, the term 'alt-right' while espousing some of its central tenets" and that the group's "rank-and-file [members] and leaders regularly spout white nationalist memes and maintain affiliations with known extremists.
 They are known for anti-Muslim and misogynistic rhetoric.
 Proud Boys have appeared alongside other hate groups at extremist gatherings like the Unite the Right rally in Charlottesville."
 McInnes is represented by Ronald Coleman.
 In addition to defamation, McInnes claimed tortious interference with economic advantage, "false light invasion of privacy" and "aiding and abetting employment discrimination."
 The day after filing the suit, McInnes announced that he had been re-hired by the Canadian far-right media group The Rebel Media.
 The SPLC filed a motion to dismiss the lawsuit in April 2019.